 Taylor is a writer, director, producer, and educator living in Cambridge, Ontario.
 She holds a BA in theatre from York University, an MFA in creative writing from the University of Guelph, and is a PhD student in the School of English and Theatre Studies at the University of Guelph.
-She is also a partial load English professor at Sheridan College, an artistic associate at Pat the Dog Theatre Creation, and the artistic director of the indie theatre company Port Albert Productions.
+She is also a partial load English professor at Sheridan College and an artistic associate at Pat the Dog Theatre Creation.

 Taylor began writing plays, poetry, and short stories as a young child living in Goderich, Ontario, and her love for telling stories is what brought her to study theatre in Toronto.
 She established herself as a bright young talent early on when she was accepted into Tapestry New Opera‘s Librettist / Composer Lab even before finishing her degree!

 Governal general winning playwright Judith Thompson has been a great mentor to Taylor over the years.
 Thompson named Taylor as the up and coming playwright to watch in Playwrights Guild of Canada’s The Playwright Applause campaign and described Taylor’s play Cottage Radio as, “a dynamic, complex, and very funny play with fabulous music set in beautiful and historic Goderich.
 Taylor Graham has written such rich and delicious characters, people who are familiar and yet presented in an utterly unique way.
 I am thrilled to see such a powerful play set in small town Ontario – true Canadiana, and yet, universal!”
 Taylor’s writing has also been described as “an uncommonly cool theatrical experience” (Mooney on Theatre), “charmingly twisted” (John Terauds, Toronto Star), “delivering notes of comedy, irony and real feeling” (John Kaplan, NOW Magazine), and “searingly written. . . a significant accomplishment!”
 (Bill Mandel).